flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

 It will also show when the execution pauses for certain steps to complete.
-For example ADIR alignment, the APU start and the engines starts.
+For example, ADIR alignment, the APU start and the engines start.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-presets-aircraft-wait.png" style="width: 100%; height: auto;" loading="lazy">